bow-swift/nef/README.md

 > Note: The next three options are mutually exclusive.

 - `--bow-version <x.y.z>`: Specify the version of Bow that you want to use in the project.
-This option lets you test an old version of the library in a Swift Playground.
+This option lets you test an old version of the library in a Xcode Playground.
 Example:

 ```bash
 ➜ nef playground --name OldBowProject --bow-version 0.3.0